stanford-oval/genie-cloud/doc/thingpedia-tutorial-js-package.md

 }
 ```

+The details of how different ThingTalk types are represented in Javascript
+can be found in [ThingTalk Reference](/doc/thingtalk-reference.md).

 Now let's implement the `get` function for The Cat API for real with HTTP helpers.
 The function should look like this:
 ```javascript